 It can be tempting to transcribe an interview and let the quotes make up the bulk of your story.
 Again, that’s lazy writing.
 Use your own prose, and a well-placed quote to enhance your point.

 5) Who are you writing for?

-You will need to tailor your article depending on your audience, and the type of publication you are writing for.
-You could pitch an article on the same topic in different ways to different magazines, websites or newspapers.
-For example, I have just written an article about life stories – a topic dear to my heart.
-I wrote about the health benefits of telling your life story for a health magazine; I wrote about recording and writing the life stories of people who are dying for a doctors’ magazine; and I wrote about the ‘7 reasons why we should write our life stories’ for a website.
+You will need to tailor your feature article depending on your audience, and the type of publication you are writing for.
+You could pitch an article on the same topic in different ways to different publications.
+For example, I have just finished writing an article about life stories – a topic dear to my heart.
+I wrote about the health benefits of telling your life story for a health magazine.
+I wrote about recording and writing the life stories of people who are dying for a doctors’ magazine.
+And I wrote about the ‘7 reasons why we should write our life stories’ for Life Stories Australia.